Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Bures-Wasserstein IW-ELBO

 \end{theorem}

-We emphasize that $\text{SNR}\big(g^{i}_{M,K}(z)\big)$ enjoys a {\it Big-Omega} rate of $\sqrt{MK}$.
-Hence, the SNR is strictly lower-bounded by a term that grows with $K$.
-This appealing property of the Wasserstein gradient estimator of IW-ELBO is empirically verified in \Cref{sec:blr}.
+We emphasize that this SNR enjoys a {\it Big-Omega} rate of $\sqrt{MK}$, strictly lower-bounded by a term that grows with $K$.
+This result sheds a light on the appealing property of the Wasserstein gradient, although its computation is typically intractable.
+We now turn our attention to the BW gradient.

+Remarkably, the SNR of the BW gradient interpolates between these of the Euclidean and Wasserstein gradients.
+Consider the Monte Carlo estimation of the BW gradient \eqref{eq:bw_iw_elbo0}, where the corresponding terms $a_*$ and $S_*$ are estimated from $M$ independent samples of the $K$ random variables $z_1, \dots, z_K$.
+Let $g_{M,K}$ denote an arbitrary coordinate of the Monte Carlo estimator of either $a_*$ or $S_*$.
+In what follows, we denote by $\partial_{z_r}\log w(z)$ the partial derivative w.r.t.~the $r$-th coordinate $z_r$ of a location $z$.